Helping couples move from conflict to connection.

 This space supports honesty, accountability, and change.
 If there is ongoing family violence, coercive control, or significant safety concerns, we’ll discuss the most appropriate support options before (or instead of) couples work.
 Your wellbeing is the priority.

-$250 Initial joint session (90 minute duration) - includes the Gottman Relationship Checkup in this price.
+$290 Initial joint session (90 minute duration) - Inc a comprehensive assessment, the Gottman Relationship Check-Up, and development of a personalised therapy plan.

 Frequently Asked Questions

-To book an initial couples session please fill out our contact form and I will arrange a 15 minute introductory call to find see if I am the right fit for you and your parnter.
-I’d be honoured to support you both as you move from coping to connection, and from disconnection to deeper trust.
+To book an initial couples session please fill out our contact form and our team will contact you either by phone or email to see if I am the right fit for you and your partner.